Publications

 [Chapter on Publisher's Website]

-Norrie, Aidan, and Mark Houlahan.
-"Introduction: Edges, Spaces, and Intersections in Early Modern English Drama."
-In New Directions in Early Modern English Drama: Edges, Spaces, Intersections, edited by Aidan Norrie and Mark Houlahan, 1–15.
-Berlin: De Gruyter / Medieval Institute Publications, 2020.
+Norrie, Aidan, and Mark Houlahan, ‘Introduction: Edges, Spaces, and Intersections in Early Modern English Drama’, in New Directions in Early Modern English Drama: Edges, Spaces, Intersections, ed. by Aidan Norrie and Mark Houlahan (Berlin: De Gruyter / Medieval Institute Publications, 2020), 1–15.

-Norrie, Aidan.
-"William Shakespeare and Elizabeth I: The Special Relationship?"
-In Playfulness in Shakespearean Adaptations, edited by Marina Gerzic and Aidan Norrie, 178–200.
-New York: Routledge, 2020.
+Norrie, Aidan, ‘William Shakespeare and Elizabeth I: The Special Relationship?, in Playfulness in Shakespearean Adaptations, ed. by Marina Gerzic and Aidan Norrie (New York: Routledge, 2020), 178–200.

 [Chapter on Publisher's Website]